-Encourage your daughter to make use of the extensive resources available on MS Teams.

-Provide additional reference materials.
+- Encourage your daughter to make use of the extensive resources available on MS Teams. - Provide additional reference materials.
 Encourage pupils to visit libraries, museums, botanical gardens.
-Watch appropriate TV programmes.
-Monitor homework diary.
-Show an interest and ask questions about the work your daughter is studying in Science.
-The new standards set by this government have made Science much harder than previously.
-Students need to know a great deal more, the exams are tougher and the grade boundaries higher.
+Watch appropriate TV programmes. - Monitor homework diary. - Show an interest and ask questions about the work your daughter is studying in Science. - The new standards set by this government have made Science much harder than previously.
+Students need to know a great deal more; the exams are tougher and the grade boundaries higher.
 The more support that you can give your daughter, the more she will succeed.

-Triple science Contact: Mr Rushforth - Head of Science Total: 6 lessons per week

-Examination Board: AQA Specification: Qualification:
+Triple Science

+Contact teacher: Mr Rushforth

+Specification: Qualification

 Biology (8461) GCSE Biology

 Chemistry (8462) GCSE Chemistry

 Physics (8463) GCSE Physics